 Criminal Justice seniors may be selected to spend one semester interning with a Criminal Justice agency.
-The student must spend an average of 40 hours per week with the agency.
+The student must spend an average of 10 hours per week with the agency.

-Sixteen credits are awarded for the successful completion of the program, but only 8 credits i.e. two electives count towards the two required Criminal Justice elective courses
+Four credits are awarded for the successful completion of the program, and may count towards the one required Criminal Justice electives.

 Criminal Justice seniors may be selected to spend one semester interning with a Criminal Justice agency.
 The student must spend an average of 20 hours per week with the agency.
+(Formerly CJ 451)